romanz/electrs/doc/config.md

 ```
 ### Electrs configuration

+**Note:** this documentation may occasionally become stale.
+We recommend running `electrs --help` to get an up-to-date list of options.

 Electrs can be configured using command line, environment variables and configuration files (or their combination).
 It is highly recommended to use configuration files for any non-trivial setups since it's easier to manage.
 If you're setting password manually instead of cookie files, configuration file is the only way to set it due to security reasons.